davidhowey/latex-publications-by-category/README.md

 * First, head to [Scopus](https://www.scopus.com) and find your author profile (it should be automatically created by Scopus).
 You can then [claim ownership](https://www.elsevier.com/en-gb/products/scopus/author-profiles) of it.
 * Once this is working, you should see a fairly accurate list of your publications.
 Login, then choose 'export all' and download a BibTex file of all your papers.
 Probably the default citation information is fine (but adjust as necessary).
 * Edit the BibTex file to remove any junk that scopus puts at the top, or resolve errors such as spaces in keys.
 If you want, further edit the BibTex file to your needs - for example, if you only need to show publications from certain years.
 The easiest way to do checking and editing is with a tool such as [BibDesk](https://bibdesk.sourceforge.io/), which comes with the default Mac LaTex install.
 BibDesk will also show duplicate keys entries, etc.
+* Get rid of any unicode gremlins in the bib file (thanks, scopus, grrr).
+For example, search for this regular expression in VSCode: `[^\x00-\x7f]`.
-* Use the LaTex code in this repository (`main.tex`) to generate your publications list (e.g. on overleaf, or whatever install you like).
-Make sure you name the bib file correctly in the line `\addbibresource{scopus.bib}`.
+* Use the LaTex code in this repository (`main.tex`) to compile your publications list (e.g. on overleaf, or whatever install you like).
+Make sure you name the `.bib` file correctly in the line `\addbibresource{scopus.bib}`.
 That's it!
 An example scopus file and pdf is in this repository.
+* Check the resulting pdf and modify BibTex entries if necessary (e.g., capitalisation issues).
+Rinse and repeat!

+Once you have a Bib file that works, you could just add newer publications later to it.

 ## How it works